 Welcome to Godly Writers, the beginner’s guide for Christian writers!

-My name’s Charles, I’m slightly Crazy About Church, and I created this website because I don’t know what to do next.
+My name is Charles Specht and I originally created this website resource because I wrote a Christian book but literally didn’t know what to do next.
 No, seriously, it’s the truth.

-You see, I finished writing a book on how to figure out God’s Will for your life and–for me–this is the next step in the slippery process of figuring out how to get that thing published once and for all.
+You see, I finished writing a book on how to figure out God’s plan for your life and–for me–this was the next step in the process of figuring out how to get that book published once and for all.

 UPDATE: Two weeks after creating this resource website, I signed my first book deal!
 Read about it by clicking here.

-You can also follow us on Twitter, ”Like” the GodlyWriters.com Facebook page, my personal Facebook page, or even my Author page.
+Be sure to follow us on Twitter, “Like” the GodlyWriters.com Facebook page, or even my (Charles) Author page.

 How This Whole Thing Got Started